Keep your running free of lower leg distress

 How do you treat shin splints?

-“Use an ice-pack to help relieve the pain.
-Don’t apply it directly to your skin – wrap the ice-pack in a towel and hold it in place for ten to 20 minutes at a time.
-You can repeat this several times a day if you need to.”
+- Use a multipurpose wrap to help relieve the pain.
+Velcro the wrap in place for 10-20 minutes at a time.
+You can repeat this several times a day.

-As you might expect, resting your legs is also an effective way to treat shin splints.
-You might be able to keep exercising during this spell, but in bad cases you can rule out running for up to three months.
+- As you might expect, resting your legs is also an effective way to treat shin splints.
+You might be able to keep exercising during this spell, but in bad cases, you can rule out running for up to three months.